-Jiang's new book, Origins of Moral-Political Philosophy in Early China, is published by Oxford University Press in 2021.
+Jiang's book, Origins of Moral-Political Philosophy in Early China, was published by Oxford University Press in 2021.
 It received Honorable Mention for the 2023 Joseph Levenson Prize for distinguished scholarship on pre-1900 China from the Association for Asian Studies.
 He is working on several book manuscripts including one on Zhuangzi's political philosophy and one on Linji's Chan/Zen philosophy.

 Jiang is an associate graduate faculty member of Philosophy Department.
 He co-directs the Rutgers Workshop on Chinese Philosophy (RWCP) with Dean Zimmerman of Philosophy Department and Stephen Angle of Wesleyan University, and co-chairs the Neo-Confucian Studies Seminar at Columbia University.
 He is serving on editorial boards of several Asian philosophy journals.

 Calendar of Events